JoshuaEN/ffxiv-faux-hollows/README.md

 1. The present from the 4th pattern in the picture is there
 1. The tile is empty

 In the first two cases, we are done like before.
-In the third case though, it is no longer a 50/50 because one of the fox locations for 1st pattern overlaps with the present in the 3rd pattern; by picking that square there is now the (rare) chance we find a fox and, even if we don't, if it is the 1st pattern we have still crossed off a possible fox location "for free".
+In the third case though, it is no longer a 50/50 because one of the fox locations for 1st pattern overlaps with the present in the 3rd pattern; by picking that square there is now the (rare) chance we find a fox and, even if we don't, if it is the 1st pattern we have still eliminated a possible fox location.

 This difference matters because we subtracted one from the maximum number of moves for Sword + Fox, which previously needed a maximum of 12 moves to uncover the Sword and all fox candidates<sup>[[1]](#footnote-1)</sup>.

+Ultimately, this (and it's three rotations) is the only identified case of a benefit to evaluating more than one move deep.

 ### Input error detection